stefanspringer1/SwiftXML/README.md

 Here the prefix might be a “full” prefix, i.e. it could contain a closing `:`.
 An existing namespace declaration for the same namespace but with another prefix is not (!) removed.

+Note that methods in this section are also avalaible for en element.

 ### Using async/await

 You can use `traverse` with closures using `await`.
 And you can use the `async` property of the [Swift Async Algorithms package](https://github.com/apple/swift-async-algorithms) (giving a `AsyncLazySequence`) to apply `map` etc. with closures using `await` (e.g. `element.children.async.map { await a.f($0) }`).